-This way your marriage is registered in Australia and there is no red foreign tape to get through; you haven’t offended any of your guests and there are no worries.
+This way your marriage is registered in Australia and there is no foreign red tape to get through; you haven’t offended any of your guests and there are no worries.

+To make it even simpler, we could legally marry in Australia and then take me with you!
 Ask me if I’m available… my passport is always at the ready and my bag is already packed!
-T&C’s apply)
+(T&Cs apply)

 Check out the many testimonials from the lovely couples who have used my services and see if I’m the right fit for you.